RileySKrusky/osticket-prereqs/README.md

 <img src="https://i.imgur.com/Wg2UZWR.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

-<p>Once you press "Finish" the HeidiSQL App will laucnh and you will be prompt with an updates page.
+<p>Once you press "Finish", the HeidiSQL App will laucnh and you will be prompt with an updates page.
 You can press skip to get to the next part.</p>

 <p>On the "Heidi Session Manager" page on the bottom left you will see a "New" button.
 Click this button and type in the password we saved in step 7 (told you we would be coming back to it).
 Once you have punched in the password, you can click the "Open" button on the bottom of this page. </p>

 <img src="https://i.imgur.com/zIlqQ7K.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

-<p>This will then bring you to a page called "unamed".
-On this page you will need to right click the "unamed" button on the top left -> "Create New" -> Then "Database" </p>
+<p>This will then bring you to a page called "Unnamed".
+On this page you will need to right click the "Unnamed" button on the top left -> "Create New" -> Then "Database" </p>

 <img src="https://i.imgur.com/X0a7wRq.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>